zombimann/Mathematical-video-animations-and-visualization/README.md

 The videos here are without audio - on purpose - to give space to anyone who might want add their own.
 You can use or modify with attribution, but even that is not set in stone.
 I hope some of these videos will inspire someone to take up mathematics / science.

+In future, I will take time to add captions to the videos here to help who might want to find relevant educational aids.
+Contribution will be appreciated.

+Videos available at www.instagram.com/craftsandengineering

 "The highest form of pure thought is in mathematics", Plato.

 "Hapo kuna venye amegonga point", Mugambi.